Recol/DLSS-Updater-Whitelist/README.md

 # DLSS-Updater-Whitelist
-This repository contains the list of games which are whitelisted for DLSS Updater.
+This repository contains the list of games which are blacklisted for DLSS Updater.